JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 [//]: # (title: Create your first multiplatform application)
 [//]: # (auxiliary-id: Create_your_first_multiplatform_application)

-Now that you've [set up an environment for KMM development](setup.md), it's time to create your first application.
+Now that you've [set up an environment for KMM development](setup.md), it's time to create your first KMM application.

 1. In Android Studio, select **File** | **New** | **New Project**.
 2. Select **KMM Application** in the list of project templates, and click **Next**.